Congregations Lead Initiative

 Congregations Lead Initiative FAQs

 The Congregations Lead Initiative seeks to unleash and harness the collective genius of congregations to discover new and useful ministry innovations for the sake of this world that God so loves.
-By the end of this two-year initiative, more new, young and diverse people will know about a life in Christ through the bold, faithful, courageous witness of your congregations — so that all might "have life, and have it abundantly" (John 10:10).
+By the end of this initiative, participant congregations will be more adaptable, relevant, and thriving faith communities.
+Thriving congregations equals a thriving church!

 The Congregations Lead Initiative equips participant congregations with the tools needed to ideate, test and implement innovative ministry.
 By bringing together congregations and leaders from varying contexts and experiences across the ELCA, this initiative will foster a learning environment that embraces failure and nurtures new and useful ideas that may ultimately be shared across the wider Church.

-“Innovation” means anything new and useful.
-This could come through developing new tools, refining processes or creating new products or programs.
+“Innovation” means anything new and/or useful to you.
+This could come through developing new tools, making processes more efficient or creating new products or programs.
 Innovation is not an end in itself but a way of thinking that you can apply to your ministry.

 The ELCA has received a grant from Lilly Endowment that makes this work possible.
 The ELCA is one of 92 organizations taking part in Lilly’s Thriving Congregations Initiative.
 If you or your congregation would like to make a gift to support the initiative, write us at CongregationsLead@elca.org.